 The diagnostic process described in the subsequent sections depends critically on manipulating three sets: (1) R{ik} is the set of (called remaining) candidates that would remain if x_i were measured to be v{ik} , (2) S{ik} is the set of (called selected) candidates in which x_i must be v{ik} (equivalently, the candidates necessarily eliminated if x_i is measured not to be v{ik}), and (3) U_i is the set of (called uncommitted) candidates which do not predict a value for x_i (equivalently, the candidates which would not be eliminated independent of the value measured for x_i).
-The set R{ik} is covered by the sets S{ik} and U_i :
+This set R{ik} is covered by the sets S{ik} and U_i :

-$$R{ik} = S{ik} \cup U_i,$$

-$$S{ik} \cap U_i = \phi.$$
+$$R{ik} = S{ik} \cup U_i , \qquad S{ik} \cap U_i = \phi .$$

-4.2 Lookahead vs. myopic strategies
+4.2.
+Lookahead versus myopic strategies

-Section 4.1 describes how to evaluate the consequences of a hypothetical measurement on the set of candidates.
-By cascading this procedure, we could evaluate the consequences of any sequence of measurements to determine the optimal next measurement (i.e., the one which is expected to isolate the actual candidate in the shortest sequence of measurement).
+Section 4.1 describes how to evaluate the consequences of a hypothetical measurement.
+By cascading this procedure, we could evaluate the consequences of any sequence of measurements to determine the optimal next measurement (i.e., the one which is expected to eliminate the candidates in the shortest sequence of measurement).
 This can be implemented as a classic decision tree analysis, but the computational cost of this analysis is prohibitive.
-Instead we use a onestep lookahead strategy based on Shannon entropy [2; 23; 29.
+Instead we use a one-step lookahead strategy based on Shannon entropy [1, 20, 26].
 Given a particular stage in the diagnostic process we analyze the consequences of each single measurement to determine which one to perform next.
 To accomplish this we need an evaluation function to determine for each possible outcome of a measurement how difficult it is (i.e., how many additional measurements are necessary) to identify the actual candidate.
-From decision and information theory we know that a very good cost function is the entropy (H) of the probabilities of the remaining candidates:
+From decision and information theory we know that a very good cost function is the entropy (H) of the candidate probabilities:

-$$H = -\sum p_i \log p_i,$$
+$$H=-\sum p_i\log p_i,$$